ericlemerdy/voteforyourcode/src/main/resources/app/team/bio/jeanlaurent.md

 <p>
     Writing software is often associated with bloat, bugs, late, unmaintainable code and crappy interface.
 I like challenging this idea, and thrive to convince people that there is another way of writing software.
-    You&#8217;ll here me talk about software craftsmanship, defend the role of the developer in software products and the like.
+    You&#8217;ll hear me talk about software craftsmanship, defend the role of the developer in software products and the like.
 </p>